brendanhay/gogol/gogol-chat/README.md

 ## Description

-A client library for the Google Hangouts Chat.
+A client library for the Google Chat.

 ## Contribute